What is the Bell “Let’s Talk” Campaign

 We believe that endorsing Bell’s anti-stigma message will help open access to support for people (injured and caregivers alike) who endure the effects of mental illness as a result of concussions, traumatic brain injuries, or depression due to chronic pain, spinal cord injuries or other serious injuries.

-Some brain injury victims may never fully recover and may be left with one or more cognitive, emotional or physical deficits.
-These injuries may lead to emotional exhaustion or depressive or anxious periods that can result in further social isolation and hinder progress toward recovery.
+Some brain injury victims may never fully recover and may be left with one or more cognitive, emotional, or physical deficits.
+These injuries may lead to emotional exhaustion, behaviour changes, or depressive or anxious periods that can result in further social isolation and hinder progress toward recovery.
 Similarly, being the caregiver of a partner or child with a chronic injury can produce the same kind of anxiety, depression, and sense of being overwhelmed.
 Talking about these feelings is always the first step to identifying an action plan to resolving the situation.

 You are not Alone

-CAM LLP lawyers are experienced in representing victims of traumatic brain, head and neck injuries, spinal cord injuries and concussions that can result in chronic pain and mental wellness issues.
-We have the experience and compassion to understand the stigma attached to mental illness that stems from serious injuries, and we frequently help our clients and the caregivers identify and access the resources they need to manage mental health issues during what can sometimes be a very long recovery process.
+CAM LLP lawyers are experienced in representing victims of traumatic brain, head and neck injuries, spinal cord injuries and concussions that almost always have mental health impacts.
+We have the experience and compassion to help our clients and their caregivers identify and access the resources they need to manage mental health issues during what can sometimes be a very long recovery process.

 Your mental health is important.
 Knowing when to speak up about depression, generalized anxiety or PTSD is crucial to receiving adequate care and support from medical professionals, lawyers, family, and friends.
-We encourage you to take part in Bell’s Let’s Talk initiative to create awareness, drive understanding and ultimately normalize the occurrence of mental wellbeing issues in relation to personal injury or otherwise.
+We encourage you to take part in Bell’s Let’s Talk initiative to create awareness, drive understanding and ultimately normalize the occurrence of mental health issues in relation to an injury or otherwise.

 To learn more about the following personal injuries, click the links below: